Gerrymandering: Hungary

 In 2011, Fidesz politician János Lázár has proposed a redesign to Hungarian voting districts; considering the territorial results of previous elections, this redesign would favor right-wing politics according to the opposition.
 Since then, the law has been passed by the Fidesz-majority National Assembly.
 By the political think tanks and media close to the opposition, it took twice as many votes to gain a seat in some election districts as in some others.
 However, their findings are controversial.
-Gerrymandering was shown for 2018 election results.
+Gerrymandering was seen in the 2018 election results.

 Ireland

 Until the 1980s Dáil boundaries in Ireland were drawn not by an independent commission but by government ministers.
 Successive arrangements by governments of all political characters have been attacked as gerrymandering.
 Ireland uses the single transferable vote, and as well as the actual boundaries drawn, the main tool of gerrymandering has been the number of seats per constituency used, with three-seat constituencies normally benefiting the strongest parties in an area, whereas four-seat constituencies normally help smaller parties.

 In 1947 the rapid rise of new party Clann na Poblachta threatened the position of the governing party Fianna Fáil.
 The government of Éamon de Valera introduced the Electoral (Amendment) Act 1947, which increased the size of the Dáil from 138 to 147 and increased the number of three-seat constituencies from fifteen to twenty-two.
-The result was described by the journalist and historian Tim Pat Coogan as "a blatant attempt at gerrymander which no Six County Unionist could have bettered."
+The result was described by the journalist and historian Tim Pat Coogan as "a blatant attempt at gerrymander which no Six-County Unionist could have bettered."
 The following February the 1948 general election was held and Clann na Poblachta secured ten seats instead of the nineteen they would have received proportional to their vote.

 In the mid-1970s, the Minister for Local Government, James Tully, attempted to arrange the constituencies to ensure that the governing Fine Gael–Labour Party National Coalition would win a parliamentary majority.
 The Electoral (Amendment) Act 1974 was planned as a major reversal of previous gerrymandering by Fianna Fáil (then in opposition).
-Tully ensured that there were as many as possible three-seat constituencies where the governing parties were strong, in the expectation that the governing parties would each win a seat in many constituencies, relegating Fianna Fáil to one out of three.
+Tully ensured that there were as many three-seat constituencies as possible where the governing parties were strong, in the expectation that the governing parties would each win a seat in many constituencies, relegating Fianna Fáil to one out of three.

 In areas where the governing parties were weak, four-seat constituencies were used so that the governing parties had a strong chance of still winning two.
 The election results created substantial change, as there was a larger than expected collapse in the vote.
 Fianna Fáil won a landslide victory in the 1977 Irish general election, two out of three seats in many cases, relegating the National Coalition parties to fight for the last seat.
 Consequently, the term "Tullymandering" was used to describe the phenomenon of a failed attempt at gerrymandering.